22 Meanings

 I felt a shadow cross my heart

-But she's nobody's
+But she's nobody's--

-Is the voice of reason
+Hero--the voice of reason

 Against the howling mob

-Is the pride of purpose
+Hero--the pride of purpose

-In the unrewarding job (the unrewarding job)
+In the unrewarding job

-Not the champion player
+Hero--not the champion player

 Who plays the perfect game

-Not the glamour boy
+Not the glamor boy

 Who loves to sell his name